gpower-crypto/Card-Recommendations/README.md

 ### Credit Card Recommendation

 The service includes a function to extract the merchant name from user queries.
 It makes an API call to the merchant credit card reward [API](https://rapidapi.com/max-now-max-now-default/api/merchant-credit-card-reward) provided by Heymax AI to get information about credit card rewards for a specific merchant.
-This can also be achieved by querying the database and obtaining the respective credit card information.
+This can also be achieved by querying the database and obtaining the respective credit card data for a specific merchant.
 This process is called Retrieval-Augmented Generation.

 The obtained data is used in conjunction with the user's query to prompt the OpenAI model for credit card recommendations.